exacheck/exacheck-website/pages/configuration/logging.md

 ### File Logging Examples

-To enable file logging with the default settings, create an array with only the `log_type` set:
+To enable file logging with the default settings, create an array with only the `log` set:

 ```yaml
 ---